Graobri/COMP-593/README.md

 # **Lab X**
 ## April 9th 2021

-Went to the Nasa apod-api repository
+-Went to the Nasa apod-api repository and started on the logging.

--
+## April 10th 2021